adel3li/house-price-predictor/README.md

   - `train.py`: Script for model training.
   - `validate.py`: Script for model validation.

+## Data Profiling

 - **Notebooks:**
   - `house_sales_EDA.ipynb`: Jupyter notebook for exploratory data analysis.
   - `profiling_house_sales_data.ipynb`: Jupyter notebook for profiling house sales data.

+- **`notebooks/profiling_house_sales_data.ipynb`**
+  - This Jupyter notebook profiles the house sales data, providing detailed statistics and information about the dataset.
+  - It can be used to gain insights into the distribution of features and identify patterns.

 ## Data Cleaning